Insurance Rates After Speeding Ticket: How Much Will Your Premium Increase?

 State Rules Vary Widely

-Speeding ticket lookback periods differ dramatically by state — from just 1 year in states like Alaska and Maine to permanently in states like Colorado and Alabama.
+Speeding ticket lookback periods differ dramatically by state — from just 1 year in Alaska and Maine to 6+ years for serious violations in Massachusetts.
+Some states like New Jersey and Colorado keep violations permanently on your driving record.
 Always check your state's DMV guidelines and ask your insurer how far back they review your motor vehicle report (MVR) at renewal.

 Trusted by Thousands